The monotone extended second order cone and mixed complementarity problems: Main Results

-\sgap \NI After finding the dual of the monotone extended second order cone, we will describe the complementarity set of this cone.
+Thus, $(y,v)\in M$, so $L^*\subseteq M$.
+Altogether, we have $L^* = M$. $\Box$ \end{proof} \NI After finding the dual of the monotone extended second order cone, we will describe the complementarity set of this cone.
 In order to do so, we need to use the inequality, introduced in Lemma \ref{p3} below.

 \begin{lemma} For every $(x,u) \in L$ and $(y,v) \in M$, we have

 \end{lemma}